erickmaria/envcontainer/README.md

 auto-stop: false

 ```
-For more information about envcontainer, run `envcontainer start`
+For more information about envcontainer, run `envcontainer help`

  ```bash
 Usage: envcontainer COMMAND --FLAGS